ArcBlock/Whitepaper/src/content/latest/index.md

 Our team members are actively involved with a range of standards organizations, non-profit foundations, and committees.
 These currently include the W3C Blockchain Community Group Community Group, IEEE Standard Association’s Blockchain Community, Enterprise Ethereum Alliance, Linux Foundation, and Hyperledger Foundation.
 This list will expand over time.

 # Architecture
-ArcBlock aims to build a scalable, extensible, and easy-to-use platform for building and deploying decentralized blockchain applications.
+ArcBlock aims to build a <strong>scalable, extensible,</strong> and <strong> easy-to-use</strong> platform for building and deploying decentralized blockchain applications.

 ## Design Principles
 ArcBlock’s design is based on following core principles:

  -	The user experience comes first.
  -	Performance matters.
  -	The system will be built on an open standard.
  -	The system will build upon an Incentive-driven economy.

 ## System Architecture
 The ArcBlock platform introduces a suite of revolutionary technologies designed to mainstream blockchain applications by making them easy for the average consumer to use.